 How Digify can help

-Digify has a patented technology to block part of the screen while viewing the file with a movable watermark, to discourage people from using another external device or screenshot tools to capture the screen.
+Digify has a screenshield feature that restricts viewing to one narrow section at a time, as well as dynamic watermarking which identifies a document with a specific recipient.
+Both of these measures discourage people from using another external device or screenshot tools to capture the screen.

 Can I just protect my file on my own?